heber-silva/CKA-Obsidian-Vault/Installation/Installation & Configuration.md

 For more information about `kubeadm init` arguments, see the [kubeadm reference guide](https://kubernetes.io/docs/reference/setup-tools/kubeadm/).

-To configure `kubeadm init` with a configuration file see [Using kubeadm init with a configuration file](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-init/#config-file).
+To configure `kubeadm init` with a configuration file see [](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-init/#config-file).

 To customize control plane components, including optional IPv6 assignment to liveness probe for control plane components and etcd server, provide extra arguments to each component as documented in [custom arguments](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/control-plane-flags/).

 To reconfigure a cluster that has already been created see [Reconfiguring a kubeadm cluster](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-reconfigure/).

-To run `kubeadm init` again, you must first [tear down the cluster](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#tear-down).
+To run `kubeadm init` again, you must first [](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#tear-down).

 If you join a node with a different architecture to your cluster, make sure that your deployed DaemonSets have container image support for this architecture.